 make it plain. make it real.

-Since the Sandy Hook shooting in 2012, Arts4Impact has collaborated with local creatives and leading GVP organizations to create dynamic, interactive, non-partisan GVP activations that create community and drive systemic change.
+Since the Sandy Hook shooting, Arts4Impact has collaborated with local creatives and leading GVP organizations to create dynamic, interactive, non-partisan GVP activations that create community and drive systemic change.

-We’ve facilitated Arts Memorials in response to mass shootings in Highland Park, Nashville, and Pittsburg and mounted three installations on the United States Capitol lawn.
-Our work has been a mainstay at vigils, protests, marches, schools, youth summits, houses of worship, and statehouses across the country.
+We’ve facilitated Arts Memorials in response to mass shootings in Highland Park, Nashville, and Pittsburg.
+Our work has been a mainstay at vigils, protests, marches, schools, youth summits, houses of worship, and statehouses across the country, including three installations on the lawn of the United States Capitol.

 Our Impact